lianaan/Microsacc/README.md

 ## Data
-Sample data of one condition from one participant from  [Mihali et al, 2018](https://www.mitpressjournals.org/doi/abs/10.1162/cpsy_a_00018), who performed the task verion with eye-tracking.
+Sample data of one condition from one participant from  [Mihali et al, 2018](https://www.mitpressjournals.org/doi/abs/10.1162/cpsy_a_00018), who performed the task version with eye-tracking.